sachgits/accounts-docker/README.md

 		cd accounts-docker

 		# NB: before building and starting services, make sure to configure your email server settings
-		# configure settings and credentials to use
+		# to do this run "make secrets" and then add extra info to the "secrets" file and then run ...
 		make dotfiles
-		# then please edit the "secrets" file

 		# build and run
 		make